-Course objectives.
-To understand the basic concepts in algebraic topology and be able to apply them in calculations and proofs.
+Course Objectives.
+To understand the basic concepts in algebraic topology and applied algebraic topology and be able to apply them in calculations, computations, and proofs.
 To understand and formulate mathematical arguments and to apply them in proofs.
 To be able to discuss mathematics.
-To be able to communicate mathematics in writing and orally.
+To be able to effectively present mathematical work in writing and orally.

-Course schedule.
+Course schedule (tentative).